 Resumption of In-Person Court Proceedings

-- On April 1, 2021, the court will move to Phase 2 of the plan to resume in-person court operations.
+- On April 1, 2021, the court moved to Phase 2 of the plan to resume in-person court operations.
 On July 22, 2021, the court determined that it would remain in Phase 2 through August 31, 2021.
-In-person criminal jury trials will begin on April 29, 2021 and regular Grand Jury proceedings will resume.
+In-person criminal jury trials began on April 29, 2021 and regular Grand Jury proceedings have resumed.
 Civil jury trials may be held on dates on which no criminal cases are available for trial.
-Most court proceedings will continue to be held remotely, but, at the discretion of each judge, they may be held in-person for:
+Most court proceedings will continue to be held remotely, but, at the discretion of each judge, they may be held in-person.